 The whisk has been very handy as my collection of drinking chocolates grew after my January 2010 chocolate adventure in New Zealand and Australia, and my palate for drinking chocolate refines.
 Through taste testing the souvenirs from my favorite chocolate cafes in the "land down under", I am getting closer to satisfying my drinking chocolate passions here at home, but it is still not "perfect".

 Hands down, Silky Oaks rivals La Verna as my favorite drinking chocolate.
 After our tour of this local Napier chocolate company, I chose as my complementary gift the 250 gram tin of their Dark Chocolate Drinking Chocolate.
-At home, I was anxious to see if this "do it yourself" version measured up to the "Hot Chocolate Extreme" I enjoyed in New Zealand.

 Rather than use chocolate shavings, 3 "heaped tablespoons of chocolate drops" were to be added to 180 ml (about 3/4 cup) of milk, which was to be slowly warmed, with the chocolate stirred or whisked until melted.
 Wanting to get this cup of chocolate right, I carefully followed the instructions.
 Yet as much as I whisked and warmed, the drinking chocolate at home never thickened up like the version I savored at the cafe.
 I was disappointed -- until I tasted it.
 The smooth dark 70% cocoa flavor I had enjoyed on vacation was there, though the consistency was creamy and liquidy, rather than thick and dense.
 (In the picture, see how the chocolate streams.
 This isn't something a thicker drinking chocolate would easily do after cooling for a few minutes in a cup.)

 The only drinking chocolate I have in my collection, which comes close to the thick consistency I am looking for, is the "do it yourself" Azteca Hot Chocolate mix from San Churro Chocolateria in Melbourne.
 Though it is not as thick as the drinking chocolate in La Verna, it is not watery like most of the other drinking chocolates I've tried.
-But most important, I love the the balance of chilli and cinnamon with the chocolate in this Spanish-style drinking chocolate.

 Into 1 cup of milk, warmed on low heat, 2 heaped scoops of the chocolate powder is stirred in until the mixture thickens.
 It took some patience the first few times, but I learned that after about 5 minutes of whisking on low heat, the chocolate does thicken, creating a rich drinking chocolate, similar in consistency and taste to what I remember from my time at this chocolate franchise in the Docklands of Melbourne.
 I am so glad that I decided to buy their largest tin (500 grams) because I do want to avoid the inevitable -- running out!
 Because San Churro is an Australian company, getting a refill of this drinking chocolate will not be easy.
 The same is true for my stash from Silky Oaks.